-You will explore U.S. civilization and culture across disciplines, in particular history and literature.
-You may find yourself looking at the U.S. in a way you hadn’t imagined, for instance from the perspective of art history, theatre, government or Africana studies.
+As you explore U.S. civilization and culture across disciplines, you may come to look at the country in a way you hadn’t imagined, for instance from the perspective of art history, theatre, government or Africana studies.

 Jack McManus ’13 was determined to be a music journalist but pretty much selected his courses at Hamilton College for the love of them.
 He majored in American studies and minored in medieval and Renaissance studies.
 Not long after he graduated, he became arts editor of the Bennington Banner newspaper in Vermont.More >>